aspnetrun/run-aspnetcore/README.md

 ```
 5. Launch http://localhost:5400/ in your browser to view the Web UI.

-If you have Visual Studio after cloning Open solution with your IDE, AspnetRun.Web should be the start-up project.
-Directly run this project on Visual Studio with F5.
+If you have **Visual Studio** after cloning Open solution with your IDE, AspnetRun.Web should be the start-up project.
+Directly run this project on Visual Studio with **F5 or Ctrl+F5**.
 You will see index page of project, you can navigate product and category pages and you can perform crud operations on your browser.

 ### Usage
 After cloning or downloading the sample you should be able to run it using an In Memory database immediately.
-The default configuration of Entity Framework Database is "InMemoryDatabase".
+The default configuration of Entity Framework Database is **"InMemoryDatabase"**.
-If you wish to use the project with a persistent database, you will need to run its Entity Framework Core migrations before you will be able to run the app, and update the ConfigureDatabases method in **Startup.cs** (see below).
+If you wish to use the project with a persistent database, you will need to run its Entity Framework Core **migrations** before you will be able to run the app, and update the ConfigureDatabases method in **Startup.cs** (see below).

 ```
 public void ConfigureDatabases(IServiceCollection services)